-6.2.1 The work area shall be maintained in a clean and orderly condition (Requirement).

-6.2.2 Smoking, eating, and drinking materials in polymeric applications areas and at individual work stations shall not be permitted (Requirement).

-6.2.3 Nonessential tools and materials shall not be permitted at the work station (Requirement).
+- 6.2.1 The work area shall be maintained in a clean and orderly condition (Requirement). - 6.2.2 Smoking, eating, and drinking materials in staking and conformal coating areas and at individual work stations shall not be permitted (Requirement). - 6.2.3 Nonessential tools and materials shall not be permitted at the work station (Requirement).

-WARNING: SMOKING, EATING, AND DRINKING IN AREAS WHERE HAZARDOUS CHEMICALS ARE PRESENT IS HAZARDOUS TO HUMANS AND CAN COMPROMISE HARDWARE QUALITY.
+WARNING: SMOKING, EATING, AND DRINKING IN AREAS WHERE HAZARDOUS CHEMICALS ARE PRESENT IS HAZARDOUS TO HUMANS AND CAN COMPROMISE HARDWARE OUALITY.